Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Kirkwood was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Kirkwood was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestral groups are Australian (29.5%), English (25.0%), and Other (7.2%).
-Some ethnic groups show significant differences in representation: South African at 2.2% (versus regional 0.6%), Maori at 1.7% (versus 0.8%), and Filipino at 3.4% (versus 1.4%).
+The top three ancestry groups were Australian (29.5%), English (25.0%), and Other (7.2%).
+Some ethnic groups had notable divergences in representation: South African at 2.2% (versus regional 0.6%), Maori at 1.7% (versus 0.8%), and Filipino at 3.4% (versus 1.4%).

 Frequently Asked Questions - Diversity